 As another week in quarantine continues, the sun is shining here in the UK which at least makes it easier to deal with than if it were raining.
 I was due to be going away today for a long weekend, but as that’s no longer happening – my armchair travels are re-capping on a weekend break to Prague.
 Prague is the capital of the Czech Republic, and a city with so much history that I couldn’t wait to visit.

 Did you know that Prague was once the capital of the Kingdom of Bohemia, and was an important city in the Austro-Hungarian Empire.
 The city has played a major part in the Protestant Reformation and the Thirty Years’ War, it’s been bombed, occupied by the Nazis, become the capital of a newly formed, communist Czechoslovakia and finally the capital of an independent Czech Republic.
-Wow – that’s a lot of history to cover.
+That’s a lot of history to cover.

 It’s also a beautiful city, right on the river Vlatva and with some stunning architecture which amazingly survived all those bombings.
 It’s the fourth most visited city in Europe for a reason – and makes for a perfect city break destination.
 Here are some of the best things to do in this amazing city.

-ONE.
-Charles Bridge
+1. Charles Bridge

 Charles Bridge is one of the most iconic sites in Prague – it was built between the 1300s and 1500s, and named after King Charles IV.
 Until 1841 it was the only way to cross the river Vlatva in Prague, and it connects the old town to the castle.
 It’s also a lovely spot to take a boat trip from and admire the river!

-TWO.
-Petrin Tower
+2. Petrin Tower

 This was one of my favourite parts of my visit.
 The centre of Prague itself is super busy, but just a short 30 minute walk from the castle is a park which is home to the Petrin Tower.
 The walk is steep up a hill, but the views are great.
 You can also climb the 299 steps of the Tower for wonderful views of Prague; on a clear day it is possible to see the highest peak in the Czech Republic about 150km away.
 The Tower is also surrounded by landscaped gardens and there is a nice cafe at the top – a great spot for lunch.

-THREE.
-St Vitus Cathedral
+3. St Vitus Cathedral

 The Cathedral sits in the Prague Castle complex, and is a great example of Gothic architecture.
 It reminded me a bit of Cologne Cathedral, though is not as big or quite as grand.
 As I like a good view, I definitely recommend climbing the spires and absorbing the lovely views out to the river and across the red roof tops of Prague.

-FOUR.
-Prague Castle Square
+4. Prague Castle Square

 Prague Castle is the official office of the President of the Czech Republic and was also previously the seat of the kings of Bohemia and Holy Roman Emperors.
 The castle complex includes churches, the cathedral, palaces, towers and gardens; and is the most visited tourist attraction in Prague.
 Well worth a few hours of your time.

-FIVE.
-Astronomical Clock
+5. Astronomical Clock

 This had to go in my list purely for the hilarity of it.
 So the clock is amazing, and it is the oldest working clock in the world, having been installed in 1410.
 There is also a story about it being designed by a clock maker who was then blinded by the government to make sure he couldn’t replicate it anywhere else.